language learning methodology

 Observe, Don’t Invent

 Don’t build clumsy, unnatural sentences by translating in your head from your mother tongue.
-Use the Power of Observation and Chunking to to identify patterns in what native speakers say– and have fluent, native-like sentences roll off the tongue without resorting to guesswork.
+Use the Power of Observation and Chunking to identify patterns in what native speakers say– and have fluent, native-like sentences roll off the tongue without resorting to guesswork.

 Use Conversational Learning Materials

-Learn In Fast-Paced 12-Week Cycles
+Learn in 12-Week Cycles

 Structure your language learning around 12-week cycles (I call them 12-in-12 Challenges) to install solid habits that make progress consistent and inevitable.